scents of the soul olfactory jewels all natural perfumes

 Not many shops in our cities offer natural fragrances, but the number of “scents by nature” online shops is growing steadily.

-Since 2006, the number of perfumers committed to making 100% natural scents has grown, and their presence on the web is unavoidable.
-They often propose classes about making natural fragrances, which fosters new vocations for natural perfumery.
+Since 2006, the number of perfumers committed to making 100% natural scents has grown, and their presence online is unavoidable.
+They often propose classes on making natural fragrances, which foster new vocations in natural perfumery.

 It is an open-source world.
 Mainstream perfumery is a caste system.

-In order to provide full information about my fragrances, I have published the list of all the ingredients that I use and, to avoid any trickery, the list of the ingredients that I do not use as well.
+To provide full information about my fragrances, I have published the list of all the ingredients I use and, to avoid any trickery, the list of the ingredients I do not use.

 Our natural perfumes line: